laabidi-ahmed-ai/supervised-unsupervised/README.md

 ## 2. Data Sources

-**Note:** The original CSV and SQL Server database are not included in this repo due to size and privacy constraints.
-The notebook contains all code and results; it can be adapted to new data with the same schema.
+**Note:** The original CSV and SQL Server database are not included in this repo due to size constraints.
+The notebook contains all code and results

 ### Primary Source – SQL Server Data Warehouse